—✴︎ 𝐵𝓁𝑒𝓈𝓈𝒾𝓃𝑔 𝐼𝓃 𝒟𝒾𝓈𝑔𝓊𝒾𝓈𝑒 ✴︎—

 “What are you doing?”
 You watch his moving arms, puzzled.

 Without a word, he slips his button-up over you like a cape.
-You explored his dark eyes from the side, your own cast under an inner brow raise.
-He can't help but stare back.
-Your puppy dog eyes were absolutely intoxicating to him.
-You were intoxicated yourself, with the scent of his cologne hugging around your shoulders, driving you insane.
+You explore his dark eyes from the side, your own cast under an inner brow raise.
+He can’t help but stare back.
+Your puppy dog eyes are absolutely intoxicating to him.
+You are intoxicated yourself, with the scent of his cologne hugging around your shoulders, driving you insane.

 He sighs, looks towards his moving feet, and back at you.